 - Provide the “Endpoint Service” name i.e., the “Service Name” to Qubole

-- When Qubole sends a connection request to the “Endpoint Service” then accept the request
+- When Qubole sends a connection request to the “Endpoint Service” and then accepts the request

-These steps make Qubole’s VPC Endpoint (ID) as accepted “Endpoint Connections” within customer created “Endpoint Services”.
-Now, Qubole will consume AWS services (APIs) via PrivateLink to create and manage clusters within customer’s private subnet i.e. all the traffic between Qubole and Customer VPCs will remain within the AWS network.
+These steps make Qubole’s VPC Endpoint (ID) an accepted “Endpoint Connections” within customer-created “Endpoint Services”.
+Now, Qubole will consume AWS services (APIs) via PrivateLink to create and manage clusters within the customer’s private subnet i.e. all the traffic between Qubole and Customer VPCs will remain within the AWS network.

 Establishing PrivateLink is an easy and secure connection between the VPCs across AWS accounts for keeping traffic/data private.